ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 -   `editorUrl` is now passed as a prop.
 See [here](#specialize-your-components) for a guide on component specialization
 -   library exposes `useCKEditor` [hook](#useckeditor-hook) that can be used instead of `CKEditor` component to cover more advanced use-cases

+## CKEditor 4 React Integration Demo

+See the {@linkexample react working "CKEditor 4 React Integration" sample} that showcases the most important features of the integration, including choosing the editor type, configuration and events, or lifting state up.